Set up an auto attendant

 If you select Play menu options, you can choose to Play an audio file or Type in a greeting message and then choose between menu options and directory search.

-For dialing options, you can assign the 0-9 keys on the telephone keypad to one of the call routing destinations.
-(The keys * (Repeat) and # (Back) are reserved by the system and can't be reassigned.)
+For dialing options, assign the 0-9 keys on the telephone keypad to one of the call routing destinations.
+(The keys * (asterisk) and # (pound) are reserved by the system and can't be reassigned.
+Pressing either of these keys will repeat the current menu.)

 Key mappings don't have to be continuous.
-It is possible, for example, to create a menu with keys 0, 1, and 3 mapped to options, while the 2 key isn't used.
+It's possible to create a menu with keys 0, 1, and 3 mapped to options, while the number 2 key isn't used.

-We recommend mapping the 0 key to the operator if you have configured one.
+We recommend mapping the zero key to the operator if you've configured one.
 If the operator isn't set to any key, the voice command "Operator" is also disabled.

 Dial key - the key on the telephone keypad to access this option.
 If voice inputs are available, callers can also say this number to access the option.